Interview Take-Home — 72 Hours

 Before designing, I audited the existing platform to find where the view was failing the user.

-Data Dump vs. Decision Tool: The original UI optimized for data volume rather than decision-making, forcing users to manually scan biographies to find relevance.
+- Data Dump vs. Decision Tool: The original UI optimized for data volume rather than decision-making, forcing users to manually scan biographies to find relevance.

-Layout Fragility: The existing design failed to degrade gracefully; sparse data profiles resulted in a broken user experience with no clear call-to-action.
+- Layout Fragility: The existing design failed to degrade gracefully; sparse data profiles resulted in a broken user experience with no clear call-to-action.

-The 'Recency' Blindspot: Vital GTM signals (recent hiring, MATLAB mentions) were buried, missing the 'Right Time' window critical for successful outreach.
+- The "Recency" Blindspot: Vital GTM signals (recent hiring, MATLAB mentions) were buried, missing the "Right Time" window critical for successful outreach.

 Fig: Example of sparse profile — to highlight inconsistency